Great Websites for Cat Lovers: Facts, Photos, and Videos

 The five websites that I've described are the ones that I visit most often.
-I find the sites both educational and interesting.
+I find them both educational and interesting.
 I find the two sites described below useful as well, but I visit them less frequently.

 I find the Cat Care section the most useful part of this website.
 If you're interested in cat breeds and breeders and in showing cats you will probably find the whole site very useful.

 This website contains a long list of plants that are poisonous for cats, plus articles about other cat dangers, including antifreeze, holiday decorations, and flea products.
 It's a good reference site to look at before buying a new houseplant or placing a new plant on a balcony or in a garden.
 It's also a good site to help a cat owner decide on an anti-flea product if one is necessary.

 I find that it's useful to look at several websites to get a list of poisonous plants.
 Some sites omit a plant that others include, or they add a plant that other sites lack.
 If there's any uncertainty about whether or not a substance is poisonous for cats, I always assume that it is.

 Until recently, the cat section of the About website provided lots of miscellaneous cat information as well as photos and videos.
 The woman who wrote most of the articles had a great deal of experience with cats and seemed to be very knowledgeable about them as well as very fond of them.

 In February 2017, About transitioned into a group of specialized websites with different names.
 One of these websites is "the spruce", whose theme is homemaking.
 The website includes smaller and even more specialized sites, including one about cats.